Tanzania, a sanctuary of African wildlife, invites you on a legendary safari combined with a heavenly getaway to Zanzibar, the Spice Island.

 The two official languages are Swahili (Kiswahili) and English.
 Swahili is the national lingua franca, spoken throughout the country.
 English is used in business, higher education and tourism.
 In safari areas, your French-speaking guide will provide translation.
 A few useful Swahili words: Jambo (hello), Asante (thank you), Karibu (welcome).

-Tanzania uses type G plugs (three flat pins, UK standard).
+Tanzania uses type G plugs (three flat pins, British standard).
 A universal adapter is essential for European devices.
-Voltage is 230V/50Hz.
+The voltage is 230V/50Hz.
 In bush lodges and tented camps, electricity may be limited (solar or generator) — bring power banks for your cameras.

 From Luxembourg, Tanzania can be reached via: